canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 There is another way that the characters in Baru (and also in the real world!) frequently modify their minds by adjusting the physical qualities of the brain.
 That is putting external chemicals into the soup of neurotransmitters and chemical cycles that flow amidst all those neurons; in short, to take 'drugs'.

 Drugs (psycoactive substances) have been a part of human society just about forever, whether incorporated into spirituality or just taken for fun.
 Their prohibition by states has also formed a major part of human history.
-Wikipedia [credits](https://en.wikipedia.org/wiki/Prohibition_of_drugs#History) the first attempt to suppress psychoactive drugs to 7th-century Sharia law, although I don't know if there are earlier instances; an exception was however made for hashish, at least in some contexts.
-However, I can also find discussions of [Roman law](https://recipes.hypotheses.org/7844) mildly prohibiting the distribution of certain drugs.
-Limitation on alcohol trade (but not outright banning) can also be found in the <cite>Code of Hammurabi</cite>.
-Opium, alcohol and cannabis to have been among the earliest drugs to see major trade.
+Wikipedia [credits](https://en.wikipedia.org/wiki/Prohibition_of_drugs#History) the first attempt to suppress psychoactive drugs to 7th-century Sharia law, which drew an exception for hashish.
+However, that seems rather late; I can also find discussions of [Roman law](https://recipes.hypotheses.org/7844) mildly prohibiting the distribution of certain drugs.
+Limitation on alcohol trade (but not outright banning) can also be found all the way back in the <cite>Code of Hammurabi</cite>.

+As for which drugs?
+Some rarely see use today, but opium, alcohol and cannabis to have been among the earliest drugs to see major trade, and remain some of the major categories of drug that see use today...

 Of course, ancient states had nothing like sufficient control of their subjects lives to ban drugs.
 Once they got the opportunity, however, states soon started building up massive apparatuses of terror built ostensibly around protecting people from the harmful effects of drugs---I'll brush over the details bc this isn't really the focus here!

-In some cases, this was instead a contest of power between states; the Opium Wars saw the Qing attempting to push the British out of the highly profitable colonial wealth extraction that was their sale of opium.
-The British responded by starting a war, in which they seized Hong Kong and made it a colony.
+In some cases, exercising control over drug trade was instead a contest of power between states; the Opium Wars saw the Qing attempting to push the British out of the highly profitable colonial wealth extraction that was their sale of opium.
+The British responded by starting a series of wars, in which they seized Hong Kong and made it a colony and forced the Qing to humilitating terms.

 In modern Britain, the culture where I currently write this, two major drugs are considered broadly socially acceptable with only limited restriction (mostly concerning sale to children), alcohol and nicotine.
 But people routinely take other drugs.
-In an echo of the United States and its 'War on Drugs', the state attempts to terrify children out of using substances; later it enforces laws against ownership and sale of drugs somewhat selectively as a means to maintain the hierarchies of race and class.
+In the long echo of the United States and its 'War on Drugs', the state attempts to terrify children out of using substances; later it enforces laws against ownership and sale of drugs somewhat selectively as a means to maintain the hierarchies of race and class.

 So we learn a curious relation to drugs: first introduced as an overwhelming threat, then gradually perhaps learning to see a more grounded view of the risks and benefits that drug-taking gives.
 There is a blurry line between medical and 'recreational' drug use; certainly many drugs are used illicitly to treat pain but we can also think of them as helping to manage trauma, and people can use them in safe and controlled ways or develop dependence like just about any intense experience.
 Unfortunately, prohibition and social atomisation makes everything about this much worse; people rarely have the support to learn to use drugs safely, and the threat of legal sanction introduces many extra ways for people to turn drug use into a source of power and control.